 Foreign Participation Visa: for competition overseas excluding Australia

 Some overseas national events may be permitted by the host ASN to allow for foreign participation and will be detailed in the event’s supplementary regulations.
-Licence holders wishing to compete in such an event must first obtain a Foreign Participation Visa and an International Medical card from MotorSport New Zealand.
+Licence holders wishing to compete in such an event must first obtain a Foreign Participation Visa from MotorSport New Zealand.

 Please contact MotorSport New Zealand if you would like further information on this.

 Please note Foreign Participation Visas are automatically issued to International Licence holders.